julianogm/julianogm/README.md

 <br>

 <!-- quote_marker -->
-Sunday, December 01, 2024.
+Monday, December 02, 2024.
 Quote of the day:

-> "A man growing old becomes a child again." - Sophocles
+> "To live a pure unselfish life, one must count nothing as one's own in the midst of abundance." - Buddha